Mindera/Alicerce/Documentation/Network.md

 The `Payload` is the main source of data to perform the decoding, but on some scenarios an additional `Metadata` can be helpful (e.g. information contained in response headers).

 By being a struct and not a protocol (while modelling the same behavior), it greatly simplifies generics and allows easy default implementations via static factory methods.
-It currently provides an `.json()` helper to build an `ErrorDecoding<Data, _>` that attempts to decode a particular `Decodable` error type `E` encoded in JSON using a `JSONDecoder`.
+It currently provides a `.json()` helper to build an `ErrorDecoding<Data, _>` that attempts to decode a particular `Decodable` error type `E` encoded in JSON using a `JSONDecoder`.

 #### `URLSessionResourceInterceptor`